-Because you provide people with a limited amount of currency with which to buy items, participants must pick and choose which are most important.
+Because you provide people with a limited amount of currency with which to buy items, participants must pick and choose which are most important, helping you quickly prioritize your list.
 The resulting decisions are valuable in assessing what features or concepts should be present in the final design.

 To use the buy-a-feature template, follow the steps outlined below.